devilbox/artwork/CONTRIBUTING.md

 ### What is required?

 * Raw logo file
-* Logos in png format in different sizes (256x256, 128x128, 64x64 and optionally others)
+* Logos in png format in different sizes (512x512, 256x256, 128x128, 64x64 and optionally others)
+* Each logo in two flavours: with transparent and opaque background

 ### First time contributer